 So, we thought we would share some suggestions on how to prevent burnout in this virtual, work-from-home era.

 Did someone say staycation?
 Yes, you are working from home, and yes, your vacation buddy is probably your five-year-old, or the roommate you found on Craigslist, but you were given vacation time… so don’t be afraid to use it!
-It’s time to detach from work, it’s time to reset and recharge so you can be your awesome productive self!
+It’s time to detach from work, it’s time to reset and recharge so you can keep being your awesome productive self!

 We understand pressure can come from your leaders, but that’s why we talk about the importance of communication below.